JetBrains/teamcity-documentation/topics/configuring-proxy-server.md

 >
 {type="warning"}

+## Use Proxy for Outgoing Build Agent Connections
-## Use Proxy to Connect Agents to TeamCity Server
+{id="use-proxy-for-outgoing-build-agent-connections" auxilary-id="Use Proxy to Connect Agents to TeamCity Server"}

-This section covers the configuration of a proxy server for TeamCity agent-to-server connections.
+There are a few different reasons why you might need to use a proxy for build agents:
+* For connections between a build agent and the TeamCity server
+* For connections between a build agent and S3 artifact storage
+* For checking custom certificates during agent-side checkout

 <chunk include-id="agent-proxy-server">